MichaelLaPointe/MichaelLaPointe/README.md

+For "Mike Is Learning Powershell" code transcripts, go to the MILP section!

 - 👋 Hi, I’m @MichaelLaPointe
 - 👀 I’m interested in stuff for a furture SysAdmin job
 - 🌱 I’m currently learning Powershell scripting